rafid29mehda/All-About-ECG/Denoising Techniques/Filtering-based denoising techniques/README.md

 ### 5. Finite Impulse Response (FIR) Filters

 **What is it?**
-An FIR filter is like a precise recipe for smoothing your ECG signal by mixing a fixed number of past signal points with specific weights.
+An FIR filter is like a precise recipe for smoothing the ECG signal by mixing a fixed number of past signal points with specific weights.
 It’s a type of filter (low-pass, high-pass, band-pass) that uses a finite number of samples, making it stable and predictable.

 **How does it work?**
 - **Step 1**: Choose the filter type (e.g., low-pass) and cutoff frequencies.